-The Company operates a stock option plan.
 Share-based payments to employees are measured at the fair value of the instruments issued and amortized over the vesting periods.
 Share-based payments to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
-The corresponding amount is recorded to the option reserve.
+The corresponding amount is recorded to the share-based payment reserve.
 The fair value of options is determined using the Black-Scholes Option Pricing Model which incorporates all market vesting conditions.
 The number of shares and options expected to vest is reviewed and adjusted at the end of each reporting period such that the amount recognized for services received as consideration for the equity instruments granted shall be based on the number of equity instruments that eventually vest.